adap/flower/baselines/feddebug/README.md

 ![Figure 10 of feddebug Paper](Figure-10.png)

+> [!WARNING]
-> :warning: It generates random inputs to localize malicious client(s).
+> It generates random inputs to localize malicious client(s).
 Thus, results might vary slightly on each run due to randomness.

 ## Customizing Experiments
 You can customize various aspects of the experiments by modifying the `conf/base.yaml` file.
 This includes: